-Market penetration strategies focus on increasing a firm's sales of its existing products to its existing customers.
+Market penetration strategies13 focus on increasing a firm's sales of its existing products to its existing customers.
 Companies often offer consumers special promotions or low prices to increase their usage and encourage them to buy products.
 When Frito-Lay distributes money-saving coupons to customers or offers them discounts to buy multiple packages of snacks, the company is utilizing a penetration strategy.
 The Campbell Soup Company gets consumers to buy more soup by providing easy recipes using their soup as an ingredient for cooking quick meals.

-Product development strategies involve creating new products for existing customers.
+Product development strategies14 involve creating new products for existing customers.
 A new product can be a totally new innovation, an improved product, or a product with enhanced value, such as one with a new feature.
 Cell phones that allow consumers to charge purchases with the phone or take pictures are examples of a product with enhanced value.
 A new product can also be one that comes in different variations, such as new flavors, colors, and sizes.
 Mountain Dew Voltage, introduced by PepsiCo Americas Beverages in 2009, is an example.
 Keep in mind, however, that what works for one company might not work for another.
 For example, just after Starbucks announced it was cutting back on the number of its lunch offerings, Dunkin' Donuts announced it was adding items to its lunch menu.

-Market development strategies focus on entering new markets with existing products.
+Market development strategies15 focus on entering new markets with existing products.
 For example, during the recent economic downturn, manufacturers of high-end coffee makers began targeting customers who go to coffee shops.
 The manufacturers are hoping to develop the market for their products by making sure consumers know they can brew a great cup of coffee at home for a fraction of what they spend at Starbucks.

 New markets can include any new groups of customers such as different age groups, new geographic areas, or international markets.
 Many companies, including PepsiCo and Hyundai, have entered-and been successful in-rapidly emerging markets such as Russia, China, and India.
-As Figure 2.12 "Product and Market Entry Strategies" shows, there are different ways, or strategies, by which firms can enter international markets.
+Decisions to enter foreign markets are based on a company's resources as well as the complexity of factors such as the political environmental, economic conditions, competition, customer knowledge, and probability of success in the desired market.
+As Figure 2.10 "Product and Market Entry Strategies" shows, there are different ways, or strategies, by which firms can enter international markets.
 The strategies vary in the amount of risk, control, and investment that firms face.
-Firms can simply export, or sell their products to buyers abroad, which is the least risky and least expensive method but also offers the least amount of control.
-Many small firms export their products to foreign markets.
+Firms can simply export 16, or sell their products to buyers abroad, which is the least risky and least expensive method but